 - Self-driving cars

 The Internet of Things is not just about making things smarter in your home but also in your car.
-Google kickstarted consumer interest in self-driving cars last year, when it began testing its driverless vehicles in Silicon Valley.
-Since then, Mercedes (above), Audi and BMW have all announced their own self-driving car prototypes, some of which can be controlled using smartphones and even smart watches.
+Google kickstarted consumer interest in self-driving cars a couple years back, when it began testing its driverless vehicles in Silicon Valley.
+Then we saw a lot of self-driving car projects and initiatives began on a global scale, from car manufacturers to share riding service providers, some of which can be controlled using smartphones and even smart watches.
+Of course, it will still take some time to replace the current car driving scene, but it soon to be reality.

 - Self-tending gardens